 All our devices come with power saving standby settings, and our Lumia smartphones have a battery-saving feature.
-Browsing the internet and making video calls is more energy-efficient with a mobile device, compared to a laptop or desktop computer.

 We have also introduced applications, features and technologies such as ambient light detector, efficient Snapdragon™ processor, OLED or AMOLED displays, to save energy.

-Choose a smarter charger
+Choose a smarter mobile phone charger

 We rate each charger according to how much energy it uses when it’s left plugged in to the mains (the so-called ‘no-load mode’).
 This makes it easy to choose the most efficient charger.

-Power ratings for our chargers
+Power ratings for our mobile phone chargers

 Check out the ratings for all our chargers.

-Nokia’s most energy efficient chargers earn a five star rating.
+Our most energy efficient chargers earn a five star rating.
 The label looks like this: